D-Wilkinson/Probability-and-Statistical-Inference/README.md

 # Probability-and-Statistical-Inference

-In this project I provide a detailed statistical analysis of plasma ferritin concentration in Australian athletes from a given dataset.
+In this project I provide a detailed statistical analysis of plasma ferritin concentration in Australian athletes from a given dataset using R Studio.
 It includes regression models and Bayesian inference, with the key objectives being to identify correlations between plasma ferritin and other health indicators like BMI, hemoglobin, and lean body mass.

 ## Links
 - [Project Report](https://github.com/D-Wilkinson/Probability-and-Statistical-Inference/blob/71e2205fc90824593186ec28a12b0db0d733fb4d/PSI%20Report.pdf)